raom1/nashville-food-deserts/README.md

 # Food Deserts in Davidson County

+This project was for a presentation at the Nashville Analytics Summit.
+See the kaggle kernel: https://www.kaggle.com/code/raomahesh/nashville-food-deserts

 #### Data sources and other references
 - Example using Google `nearbysearch`: https://python.gotrained.com/google-places-api-extracting-location-data-reviews/
 - Davidson County boarder geojson: https://data.nashville.gov/General-Government/Davidson-County-Border-GIS-/whcy-hmdk